philsbln/draft-tiesel-quic-unreliable-http/draft-tiesel-quic-unreliable-http.md

     Transport-Response-Reliability: unreliable-after DATE

-Where DATE is either a relative offset in milliseconds or a date as specified in [RFC7231] with optionally extending time-of-day to
+Where DATE is either a relative offset in milliseconds or a date as specified in [RFC7231] with optionally extending time-of-day to:

     time-of-day = hour ":" minute ":" second
                 | hour ":" minute ":" second "." msec